i-am-ashu/React_App_Covid-19-Tracker/README.md

 ## Run code on your machine
 clone the project and simply run npm commands
-1.npm install
+1. npm install
-2.npm start
+2. npm start
->this will run app on local sever hit [http://localhost:3000/](http://localhost:3000/) on ur browser 3.npm run build
+>this will run app on local sever hit [http://localhost:3000/](http://localhost:3000/) on ur browser
+3. npm run build